skruv/skruv/index.md

 The vDOM module takes two params: a vNode to use as a root (use html.js to generate this), the document root (usually document.body).

-### Webcomponents

-**BETA**: Stateful components are still a WIP and most of their usefulness is gone since generators provide localized rendering.

-Skruv comes with two webcomponents built in, `stateful` and `stateless`.
-As the names imply `stateful` has internal state and can be rerendered on changes without rerendering the whole tree. `stateless` has no internal state and will only be rerendered with the rest of the tree but provides CSS scoping.
-For usage see the examples below.
-Both will trigger a rerender when the parent element does.

-`stateful` takes in a initState object for initial state and combines it with any attributes.
-On state change it will emit a statechanged event that contains the full state which can be used to communicate state back to global states.

-**IMPORTANT**: When using `stateful` components any components of the same name must also use the exact same attribute keys!

-Non-skruv webcomponents should work normally by creating them with `h` like this: `h('my-web-component')({myattribute: 'value'}, div({}, 'childnode'))`

 ## Examples

 All these examples should be runnable with this HTML and after running `npm i skruv` in the same directory: